The scaling limit of the interface of the continuous-space symbiotic branching model: Introduction

 and similarly if some of the $v$'s are replaced by $u$ (and vice versa). \end{rem}

 The main tool of our approach is the use of several \emph{dual processes} for the symbiotic branching model.
-For the case $\rho=-1$ (heat equation with Wright-Fisher noise), \cite{T95} uses the duality with coalescing Brownian motions.
-In our case, we have to use instead a duality due to \cite{EF04} with a system of coloured Brownian particles with an exponential correction term, involving collision local times.
+For the case $\rho=-1$ (heat equation with Wright--Fisher noise), Tribe \cite{T95} uses the duality with coalescing Brownian motions.
+In our case, we have to use instead a duality due to \cite{EF04} with a system of colored Brownian particles with an exponential correction term, involving collision local times.
 Moreover, we will rely on an exponential \emph{self-duality} for uniqueness.
 These dualities will be explained in detail below.